 Top Job Interview Questions for Insurance Salespeople

-If you’re interviewing for a job as an insurance salesperson, that means being ready to talk about your sales technique and to demonstrate knowledge of the industry and the company.
+If you’re interviewing for a job as an insurance salesperson, that means being ready to talk about your sales technique and to demonstrate knowledge of both the industry and the company.

 All job interviews are at least partly a sales pitch, but sales jobs are doubly so.
 You can expect to be required to display your skills by “closing the sale,” so to speak.

 The more you can find out about the company culture before the interview, the better you’ll be able to show that you’re a good fit for the team.
 Some organizations may push their salespeople to be more aggressive, for example, or they may prize sellers who demonstrate a high degree of skill with sales management software.
-If you can learn more about the challenges facing the organization before you head in to the interview, you can make a better case for yourself as the candidate who will solve their problems.
+Others favor a salesperson who partners with potential customers.

-Background, Strengths, and Experience
+Questions About Your Background, Strengths, and Experience

 Your prospective employer will want to know a lot about your background and experience.
 Expect to answer questions about cold calling, meeting sales goals, your motivation and passion for the job, and your strengths and weaknesses.
+Some questions to anticipate:

 The interviewer will also want to know what to expect out of you as a worker.
 Their aim will be to determine whether you’re likely to be successful as a member of the team and organization.
 Be prepared to answer questions about what you've done in the past.
 A few examples:

 They'll probably want to know why you personally are suited for a sales environment and how much time you would ideally spend in an office.
 Again, it’s important to know what will be required in this particular job.

-Finally, your interviewer may even ask if you've ever been fired.
+Your interviewer may even ask if you've ever been fired.
 Be honest, especially if it was in the recent past and they'll likely find out.
 Be prepared to share your side of the story without dwelling on the past.
 Disclose how you've learned from the experience and grown into a better employee.

-Be sure to study up on the company and say why you want to work there.
+Be sure to study up on the company and be prepared to explain why you want to work there.
 You might also be asked to critique the company.
 But don't go overboard here.
-You want your criticism to be as constructive as possible.
-Maybe mention some areas in which the company could improve and how you're the right person to do so.
+You want your criticism to be as constructive as possible, but not negative in nature.
+After all, you don't want to leave the interviewer feeling offended or defensive.

-Communication and Interpersonal Skills
+Questions About Communication and Interpersonal Skills

 And if you're a good communicator, you're likely to enjoy cold calling, so be prepared to discuss that.
 Your prospective employer might also want you to share an effective method you have used to sell insurance.